microsoft/bedrock-cli/src/commands/setup.md

       already exists.
    5. A Git Repo, `quick-start-app`, it shall be deleted and recreated if is already exists.
+   6. A Lifecycle pipeline.
+   7. A Build pipeline.

 ## Setup log